 Please see notice sheet tab at the top of the page for earlier/archived notice sheets.

-Christmas Events 2021 in the Beacon Parishes Mission Community
+Posters for some of the Special Services and Events taking place in 2022 in the Beacon Parishes Mission Community

 St. Andrew’s Youth Choir

 Click on the image below for details of prayers you may wish to use: